dragonflyoss/d7y.io/blog/2020-10-23-announcing-nydus/index.md

 * Integrated with existing CNCF project dragonfly to support image distribution in large clusters
 * Different container image storage backends are supported

-Nydus mainly consists of a new containier image format and a FUSE (Filesystem in USErspace) daemon to translate it into container accessible mountpoint.
+Nydus mainly consists of a new container image format and a FUSE (Filesystem in USErspace) daemon to translate it into container accessible mountpoint.

 ![nydus-architecture| center | 768x356](nydus-architecture.png)